kensiprell/ktorio.github.io/quickstart/guides/api.md

 ![](/quickstart/guides/api/IU-http-snippets-env-auth_token-response.png)

-If you want to easily test different endpoints in addition to localhost, you can create a `http-client.env.json` file and put a map with environments and variables like this:
+If you want to easily test different endpoints in addition to localhost, you can create a `http-client.env.json` file and put a map with environments and variables in it like this:

 ![](/quickstart/guides/api/IU-env/http-client.env.json.png)

 After this, you can start using the user-defined `{% raw %}{{host}}{% endraw %}` env variable:

 ![](/quickstart/guides/api/IU-env/use_host_env.png)

-When trying to run a request, you will be able to choose the environment to use:
+When running a request, you will be able to choose the environment to use:

 ![](/quickstart/guides/api/IU-env/select_env_for_running.png)

 {% comment %}

 ### Curl

 <table class="compare-table"><thead><tr><th>Bash:</th><th>Response:</th></tr></thead><tbody><tr><td markdown="1">